progrium/bashstyle/README.md

 ## Best Practices and Tips

- * Use Bash variable substitution if possible before awk/sed
+ * Use Bash variable substitution if possible before awk/sed.
- * Generally use double quotes unless it makes more sense to use single quotes
+ * Generally use double quotes unless it makes more sense to use single quotes.
  * For simple conditionals, try using `&&` and `||`.
- * Put `then`, `do`, etc on same line, not newline
+ * Put `then`, `do`, etc on same line, not newline.
+ * Skip `[[ ... ]]` in your if-expression if you can test for exit code instead.
  * Use `.sh` or `.bash` extension if file is meant to be included/sourced.
 Never on executable script.
- * Put complex one-liners of `sed`, `perl`, etc in a standalone function with a descriptive name
+ * Put complex one-liners of `sed`, `perl`, etc in a standalone function with a descriptive name.
  * Good idea to include `[[ "$TRACE" ]] && set -x`
- * Avoid flag arguments and parsing, instead use optional environment instead
+ * Avoid flag arguments and parsing, instead use optional environment instead.
- * In large systems or for any CLI commands, add a description to functions
+ * In large systems or for any CLI commands, add a description to functions.
-   * Use `declare desc="description"` at the top of functions, even above argument declaration
+   * Use `declare desc="description"` at the top of functions, even above argument declaration.
-   * This can be queried/extracted with a simple function using reflection
+   * This can be queried/extracted with a simple function using reflection.
  * No hard tabs?

 ## Good References and Help